system-zero/system-zero/data/docs/la.md

   int_ar[0:] = [1, 1, 1, 1]  # if the second idx is ommited, then assumed array length - 1

   # In any case if the number of expressions doesn't match or any idx is >= length
-  # the arraym, the interpreter will raises an OUT_OF_BOUNDS error.
+  # the arraym, the interpreter should raise an OUT_OF_BOUNDS error.

   # For such cases a more short form exists:
   int_ar[*] = 1
-  # This syntax should be attributed at SLang Programming Language,
+  # This syntax should be attributed at SLang Programming Language, and it is
+  # out of scope for now.

   ## This is the end of the first draft.
   # Left to do:

+  # Flow control statements (break/continue/return)
   # Logical operations (briefly the same exact C way)
   # Bitwise operations (briefly the same exact C way)
   # Import C code (briefly the same way as other Interpreted Languages)